Champions-clan/Robert-Assistant/README.md

 <img src="#" alt="THE GIF WILL BE HERE">

 ### Translation
 As straight out of the word as it sounds.
 You might often face some foreign or new words that you have never met before.
-So here it is your translator (I know that there is a thing called google translation but as you readed we are carzy so we also added it so it can funny project 😁).
+So here it is your translator for the same.
 <img src="#" alt="THE GIF WILL BE HERE">

 ### **CODE SNIPPET**